 For time immemorial, the semi-nomadic Mikmaq First Nation of the coastal regions of Eastern Canada relied on fishing, hunting, gathering and trading what the sea and the land had to offer.

 The Mi'kmaq hunted large game such as caribou and moose and went fishing for seals, walrus and whales.
-A rich culture built on the surrounding environment and resources and semi-nomadic indigenous people organized into family-based clans or bands.
+A rich culture built on their surrounding environment and resources and semi-nomadic indigenous people organized into family-based bands.

 The navigation and fishing skills of the Mi'kmaq just so happened to be invaluable to the explorers and traders who had just arrived in our climate and our immensity.